 She swabbed my mother’s mouth with a foam mint-flavored stick.
 A synthetic and disgusting lollipop.
 For people unable to brush their teeth.

 Even though my mother had had a brain bleed the size of a goose egg and the doctors told us she had no chance of recovering, she grimaced when the nurse twisted that stick around the inside of her cheeks.

 I was so shattered then.
-I didn’t recognize the gaunt grieving face in the bathroom mirror that looked at me.
-I hated that nurse with the cigarette-stained fingers, even as I knew was just doing her job.
+I didn’t recognize the gaunt grieving face in the bathroom mirror that looked back at me.
+And I hated that nurse with her cigarette-stained fingers.
+Even as I knew was just doing her job.